rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

 - specaugweia: pure returnn-common implementation of specaugwei
 - ls0Fb: label smoothing warmup
 - lsx...: label smoothing with blank excluded
-- ls0Fg: label smoothing via gradient instead of label_smoothing. this is the case anyway for all full-sum, but not for attention
+- ls0Fg: label smoothing via gradient instead of label_smoothing.
+  this is the case anyway for all full-sum, but not for attention. note that this is not really comparable to ls0F because LR scheduling.
 - lsxx...: label smoothing only on the log prob of non-blank labels
 - nbt0F: newbob threshold 0.F